rhysmoggs/ms4-morgan-and-co/README.md

 The Password Reset page is where visitors enter their email address to reset their password.
 A link will be sent out to the uses email inbox.
 The user must click that link to reset their password, allowing them to regain access to their account.
 All visitors to the website can view this webpage.
 The features include:
 - 'Password Reset' title on top of the page.
 - Email address input with placeholder and validation applied.
 - 'Reset Password' button.
-When clicked, will activated the rest password process.
+When clicked, will activate the restet password process.
 - 'Back to Sign In' button.
 When clicked, the user is taken to the Sign In page.

 [Back to table of contents](#table-of-contents)